ReactiveX/RxSwift/README.md

 Asynchronous or time delayed operations don't cause any problems because Rx sequences are enumerated by registering observers and are not enumerated synchronously.
 This can be viewed as a form of "lazy evaluation".
 Next elements are only accessed by registering a callback that gets called each time new element is produced.
 Since elements are already accessed asynchronously, that means that Rx sequences can abstract asynchronous operations.
 [Duality section](#duality-between-observer-and-iterator--enumerator--generator--sequences) contains further references.

 Resource management is also pretty natural.
 Sequence can release element computation resources once the observer has unsubscribed from receiving next elements.
 If no observer is waiting for next element to arrive, then there isn't a need to waste resources computing next elements.
 Of course, it's possible to implement other resource management logic.

-The way sequences are used in Rx is reminiscent to physics because to obtain experiment results one must somehow first observe the experiment.
-In case the observations stops, results cannot be obtained anymore.

-That's probably one of my favorite things about Rx.

 This is of course valid for query operations or commands that are scheduled for future execution.
 For commands that have already started to mutate state, the situation is little more complex and depends on the particular case.